 NBC takes a similar approach by also putting their share options in a fixed top bar that appears once the user scrolls past a certain point on the page.

 Bonus tip: You may notice recently some sites utilizing Facebook Messenger or Slack as additional platforms to share on.
-This is done in an effort to make it easy to get content to users on the platforms and software they are using the most.
+This is done to make it easy to get content to users on the platforms and software they are using the most.

 9. Strategically place your lead magnets

 Many of us find ourselves with a healthy amount of traffic but struggle to get the number of subscribers or conversions that we want.
-This is where utilizing an enticing and aesthetically pleasing lead magnet can be very desirable.
+This is where utilizing an enticing and aesthetically pleasing lead magnet on your blog can be very desirable.

 Ideally, you want the lead magnet to be something that resonates with your target audience so you’re attracting qualified leads into your system.

-While many people use the lead magnet as a stand-alone offer throughout the blog, a more strategic use is as an offer that's received when people subscribe to your blog.
+While many people use the lead magnet as a stand-alone offer throughout the blog, a more strategic use is it as an offer that's received when people subscribe to your blog.
 It incentives the act of subscribing.

-Once you figure out what offer works best for your audience, you now need to make it visually convincing.
+Once you figure out what offer works best for your audience, you now need to make it visually appealing.

-In IMPACT's client blogs, we use this technique in two different ways.
+In IMPACT's client blogs, we’ve approached this two different ways.

-Both instances of the lead magnet need the following elements for it to perform optimally:
+Both instances of the popup and inline lead magnet need the following elements:

 A cover of the offer or image, so users visually see what the offer relates to